sherifessawy/Track-Simulation-Tool/README.md

 3. Transition from acceleration to braking is instantenoues.

 ## code weaknesses
-1. The tire model used while making this code was a simple one that lead to not realistic behaviours while braking, and this was partially overcome by simulating the car as 4-degrees of freedom while braking.
+1. The tire model used while making this code was a simple one that led to not realistic behaviours while braking.
+   i.
+This behaviour was partially overcome by accounting for the transient response of the car while weight transfer is calculated, simulating the car as 4-degrees of freedom while braking.
-2. The code simulates the car as a point mass while cornering, but it also makes sure that the max velocity of the car while cornering is acceptaple and won't lead to not realistic results (i.e. the speed of the car is controlled so that no skidding or rolling will occur while cornering)
+2. The code simulates the car as a point mass while cornering, but it also maintains the maximum velocity of the car while cornering at acceptaple limits.
+So that it won't lead to not realistic results due to simple modeling (i.e. the speed of the car is controlled so that no skidding or rolling will occur while cornering)

 ## Systems modeling
 The car systems that are modeled and that will be asked as inputs, besides the track, are:
 1. Aerodynamic kit (e.g, Cd, Cl of the wings)
 **if no kit installed** its area is set to Zero
 2. Brake system (e.g, bias ratio, brake constant, C.G location)
-3. Car different parameters (e.g, car sprung/unsprung masses, spring stiffness, etc.)
+3. Car different parameters (e.g, Engine toruqe vs. rpm, car sprung/unsprung masses, spring stiffness, etc.)

 For simplicity, the car is modeled as point mass during acceleration.
 But it is modeled as 4-degrees of freedom, or "bicycle" model (shown in Figure 2) during braking.
 The reason for that will be explained in **performance gap** section.

-### point mass modeling during braking:
+### point mass modeling during braking
 Lateral or longitudinal weight transfer, is the amount of change on the vertical loads of the tyres due to the longitudinal acceleration imposed on the centre of gravity (CG) of the car.
 In other words, it is the amount Weight transfer by which vertical load is increased on the front tyres and reduced from the rear tyres when the car is decelerating.

 The total weight transfer on the car can be calculated from its free body diagram, as shown in figure 1.
 In the image, the car is looked from the rear in a right hand turn.
 Here,  is the lateral acceleration in G units,  is the weight of the car,  is the CG height,  is the track width and and  are the vertical loads on the left and right tyres, respectively.
 In a similar fashion, longitudinal weight transfer can be calculated.